-Following the example of his famous father, Clarkson Frederick Stanfield (1793-1867) (see inventory), George Stanfield depicted many of the great European towns and cities, particularly those along the Meuse, the Rhine and throughout Italy.
-He painted Dinant on at least one other occasion, and many of his other European views are comparable to A View of Dinant, Belgium, including Namur, another city on the Meuse (fig. 2).
-In both works Stanfield moves the viewer's eye from some foreground figures and across an expanse of water, to a spectacular, but topographically accurate, representation of the city.
-It is this type of simple and effective composition which his father used to such great effect in his work.
+Following the example of his famous father, Clarkson Frederick Stanfield, George Stanfield depicted many of the great European towns and cities, particularly those along the Meuse, the Rhine and throughout Italy.
+He painted Dinant on at least one other occasion,1 and many of his other European views are comparable to A Viewof Dinant, Belgium, including Namur, (Private Collection) another city on the Meuse.
+In both works Stanfield moves the viewer's eye from some foreground figures, across the expanse of water, to a spectacular, but topographically accurate, representation of the city.
+It is the type of simple and effective composition which his father used to such great effect in his work.